py-why/dodiscover/README.md

 The goal of dodiscover is to flatten the on-ramp to causal discovery algorithms.
 DoWhy provides a consistent API for various causal tasks that typically require a graph structure.
-DoDiscover aims to do the same with causal discovery algorithms.
+Similarly, DoDiscover aims to provide a cohesive and user-friendly API to apply causal discovery algorithms for inferring a causal graph from data.

 [causal-learn](https://github.com/py-why/causal-learn) is an extensive collection of causal discovery algorithms.
 It continuous to host new cutting-edge algorithms in causal discovery.